Taffer/love-experiments/scrolling-texture/README.md

 sprite.
 I'm thinking that ancient platforms (think Commodore C=64 or Apple ][) wouldn't have the memory to waste for this sort of thing.

 The goal is to do this with one draw call, rather than two.
-I haven't thought of a way to make this work without doubling the width (or height) of the sprite, depending on which way you want to rotate.
+You can use the texture's wrap mode (via `setWrap()`) to make it infinite.

 ![Experiment 1 - Scrolling Texture](experiment-1.png)